 What to Feed Your Common Goldfish

 Most goldfish foods are formulated with lifelong health in mind, but some fall short of meeting all dietary needs.
-A varied diet is recommended for goldfish, combining pellets or flakes with fruits and vegetables, especially roughage like leafy greens.
+A varied diet is recommended for goldfish, combining pellets with fruits and vegetables, especially roughage like leafy greens.
 When using pellets and flakes, look for high quality sinking food with minimal wheat or corn fillers containing marine proteins fish would encounter in the wild like shrimp and other fish.

 Many goldfish die as a result of improper feeding, diet, and/or portion sizes – which can be easily prevented by proper education.
 That's why we recommend the best-selling book, The Truth About Goldfish, which covers everything about goldfish nutrition, tank maintenance, illnesses & more!
 Check it out on Amazon today.